 2. Marjoram (Origanum majorana)

-With a warm, woody aroma, marjoram is another essential oil that can effect the mood.
+With a warm, woody aroma, marjoram is another essential oil that can affect the mood.
 It creates a calm atmosphere to help dogs that are nervous and afraid.
 It may also help dogs cope with depression after traumatic incidents like losing a loved one or going through a particularly difficult transition.

-Additionally, it comes in handy for dogs on crate-rest while recovering from an injury.
+Additionally, it comes in handy for dogs on crate rest while recovering from an injury.
 Active dogs get anxious when they’re not allowed to move around like normal, and marjoram can help.
 Antibacterial properties help the body fight off infection, and being a natural antiseptic is an added bonus.
 To top off the list, it does a decent job at repelling insects.

 3. Helichrysum (Helichrysum italicum)